 Walmart Plus perks

-Walmart Plus is launching with a handful of benefits that will grow with time.
+Walmart Plus includes a handful of benefits that will grow with time.
 Currently, Walmart Plus benefits include:

 - Unlimited free delivery: Customers will receive fast, free delivery on more than 160,000 items including tech, toys, household essentials, and groceries.
 Delivery will occur as fast as same-day with 1-hour delivery windows.